Edward Fitzalan-Howard, 18th Duke of Norfolk: Career

 Norfolk worked with various companies, and from 2000 to 2002 was Deputy Earl Marshal.
 Upon the death of his father in 2002, he inherited the late Duke of Norfolk's peerages and the position of Earl Marshal.
 He was a Cub Scout while at school at Ampleforth College and currently holds two appointments in the Scout Movement.
 He was the President of 1st Arundel (Earl of Arundel's Own) Scout Group in 2010, and still serves as President of the Arundel & Littlehampton District Scouts up to present.
 He is also Patron of West Sussex County Scouts.
 In June 2003, he was awarded the Medal of Merit for Services by the Scout Movement.
 He is an Honorary Fellow of St Edmund's College, Cambridge.

 Norfolk was appointed Knight Grand Cross of the Royal Victorian Order (GCVO) in the 2022 Birthday Honours.

-As a member of the House of Lords, he has cast only twelve votes, mostly against hunting restrictions.
+As a member of the House of Lords, he cast only twelve votes, mostly against hunting restrictions.

 As hereditary Earl Marshal, he was responsible for the arrangement of the 19 September 2022 state funeral of Queen Elizabeth II and the accession and coronation of King Charles III.

 Personal life

 The Duke lives at Arundel Castle.

-As a result of driving offence he committed in April 2022, he was disqualified from driving for six months until September of same year.
-He also had several motoring convictions where he incurred an excess of penalty points, resulting in a driving ban.
+As a result of a driving offence he committed in April 2022, he was disqualified from driving for six months until September of the same year.
+He also had several other motoring convictions, which led him to incur an excess of penalty points, resulting in a driving ban.
 His barrister argued in mitigation that he needed the ability to drive to organise the coronation of King Charles III.

+Fitzalan-Howard hosted a luncheon event for Reform UK donors at Arundel Castle, the family's West Sussex residence, on 29 May 2026, at which Reform UK leader Nigel Farage spoke.
+Fitzalan-Howard stated that he was not a Reform UK supporter and had not yet decided which party he would back at the next general election.
+A similar event for the Conservative Party was scheduled for June, with Fitzalan-Howard citing the promotion of nature protection and awareness of insect population decline as his principal motivation for hosting such events, and expressing an interest in supporting any party that championed environmental causes.